replicatedhq/troubleshoot/docs/design/proposal-troubleshoot-consolidated-cli.md

   This should not only clearly state any reasons for failing, but also use standardised exit codes that can be used by automation tools.

+  We should also continue to accept standard in, accepting any preflights from a yaml multidoc.

+  `helm template | troubleshoot preflight -`

 - Interact with an existing support bundle with kubectl.

   `troubleshoot inspect support-bundle-12-12-2001.tar.gz`